do3-2021/kudo/CONTRIBUTING.md

 - Try to write the commit body as **bullets** ( optional )
 - Use imperative in title ( **Add** instead of **Added**, for example )
 - Describe what and why, but not how ( the purpose, not the implementation )
-- Footer contains issue number, if applicable ( #78 )
+- Footer contains issue number, if it fixes / closes the issue.
+For example : `Closes #78` or `Fixes #78`

 > For more information about the 50/72 characters rule, please visit [this link.](https://dev.to/noelworden/improving-your-commit-message-with-the-50-72-rule-3g79#:~:text=The%2050%2F72%20Rule%20is,pulled%20out%20of%20a%20hat.)

 Your commits should follow the [conventional commits specification.](https://www.conventionalcommits.org/en/v1.0.0/#summary)

-Please be mindful of this conventionn when writing your commits.
+Please be mindful of this convention when writing your commits.
 CI jobs will check if your commits follow this convention, since these commits might later be used to create changelog using parsers that understand this convention specifically.

 ## When to make an Issue, and what's its goal ?
 An issue should be opened when new functional needs are defined, a new bug is discovered, or a documentation resource is going to be created.
 You **must** open an issue before opening the corresponding branch.
 An issue should not be technical, and should describe what the end user will get.
 You open an issue when either one of the following condition is true :